mozilla/rust-android-gradle/README.md

 as a path relative to the Gradle `projectDir`.

 Note that if `CARGO_TARGET_DIR` (see https://doc.rust-lang.org/cargo/reference/environment-variables.html)
-is specified in the environment, it takes precedence over `targetDirectory`, as cargo will output all build artifacts to it, regardless of what is being built, or where it was invoked.
+is specified in the environment, it is used when `targetDirectory` configuration is absent.

 You may also override `CARGO_TARGET_DIR` variable by setting `rust.cargoTargetDir` in `local.properties`, however it seems very unlikely that this will be useful, as we don't pass this